-- What are the consequences of leaving the job before you complete the program?
+- What are the consequences of leaving the job before the educational program is completed?
 Who pays?

 - What grade or GPA is necessary to continue receiving tuition assistance?

-- What happens—and who pays—if you don’t pass a class or if you don’t meet the GPA requirement?
+- What happens—and who pays—if an employee doesn’t pass a class or meet the GPA requirement?

-- How long do you have to complete the class(es) or degree?
-What happens—and who pays—if you don’t meet these requirements?
+- How long does an employee have to complete the class(es) or degree?
+What happens—and who pays—if these requirements aren’t met?